Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_devops_in_snowflake/getting_started_with_devops_in_snowflake.md

 - Create a vectorized Python UDF making use of dynamic file access
 - Create a data engineering pipeline to process data from multiple sources
 - Orchestrate the pipeline with tasks
-- Make declarative changes to the pipeline with Create or Alter
+- Make declarative changes to the pipeline with Create-or-Alter
 - Separate dev and prod environments with Jinja templating
 - Deploy the pipeline via an automated CI/CD pipeline
 - Enrich your data with Cortex LLM functions